01:00-08:00 UTC

 Southern Lebanon

-The Israeli military announced the establishment of a "Yellow Line" demarcation in southern Lebanon — a formal boundary structurally similar to Gaza's tactical dividing lines — designed to separate IDF forces from Hezbollah-held areas while maintaining Israel's operational freedom within its declared security buffer zone.
+The Israeli military announced the establishment of a "Yellow Line" demarcation in southern Lebanon - a formal boundary structurally similar to Gaza's tactical dividing lines - designed to separate IDF forces from Hezbollah-held areas while maintaining Israel's operational freedom within its declared security buffer zone.
 The IDF reported eliminating a "terrorist cell" operating near Israeli troops along the newly established boundary.
 IDF forces also carried out demolitions in Lebanese border towns, with Lebanon's state-run NNA reporting: "The Israeli enemy is repeating its house detonating operations in the town of Bint Jbeil" and surrounding settlements.
 Two Israeli soldiers were killed in southern Lebanon during the ceasefire period.
 Command Sergeant Barak Kalfon, 48, died from wounds sustained in an incident involving an explosive device on Friday April 18.
 Staff Sgt.
 Lidor Porat was also killed in battle in southern Lebanon, with eight others wounded.
-The deaths underscored that despite the 10-day truce, both sides were experiencing casualties — consistent with Israel's stated position that the Lebanon ceasefire permitted continued defensive operations.
-Lebanon's military separately announced it had "fully reopened" the Nabatieh-Khardali road and "partially reopened" the Burj Rahal-Tyre bridge — infrastructure destroyed during Israeli strikes — as civilian access to the south slowly resumed.
+The deaths highlighted that despite the 10-day truce, both sides were experiencing casualties - consistent with Israel's stated position that the Lebanon ceasefire permitted continued defensive operations.
+Lebanon's military separately announced it had "fully reopened" the Nabatieh-Khardali road and "partially reopened" the Burj Rahal-Tyre bridge - infrastructure destroyed during Israeli strikes - as civilian access to the south slowly resumed.

 IDF Yellow Line confirmed — source data, AFP.
 "Terrorist cell" eliminated confirmed — AP/Reuters via Kyiv Post.
 Bint Jbeil demolitions confirmed — NNA via AFP.
 Barak Kalfon name, rank, age confirmed — NPR, Avery Journal.
 Lidor Porat confirmed — NPR.
 Eight wounded confirmed.
 Lebanon road/bridge reopening confirmed — AFP via Kyiv Post.
 Kalfon IED incident Friday April 18 confirmed.